Local Authority Planning Resilience Services

 We offer a viable alternative to in-house teams struggling to cope with high workloads, temporary absences and gaps in recruitment by offering resilience and support to local authority legal teams as and when it’s needed.

-Nikki Fonseka, our Head of Planning, has spent the last 11 years in local government giving advice to both District and County Council's in relation to highways and planning matters and was commended at last years Lawyers in Local Government Awards.
+Nikki Fonseka, our Head of Planning, has spent 11 years in local government giving advice to both District and County Council's in relation to highways and planning matters and was commended at the Lawyers in Local Government Awards 2017.
 Originally a County lawyer she has experience in Minerals and Waste planning and has many years experience dealing with highway agreements and related highway matters.
-As Nikki diversified into District planning she specialised in enforcement and planning obligations and can provide in-depth enforcement advice including drafting notices and preparation of Planning Contravention Notices, determination of certificates of lawful use applications with a full refusal report where appropriate, drafting and negotiation of planning obligations in line with your Council's policy requirements, advice and progression of compulsory purchase orders, judicial reviews, planning appeals and general planning advice.
+As Nikki diversified into District planning she specialised in enforcement and planning obligations and can provide in-depth enforcement advice including drafting enforcement notices and preparation of planning contravention notices, determination of certificates of lawful use applications with a full refusal report where appropriate, drafting and negotiation of planning obligations in line with your Council's policy requirements, advice and progression of compulsory purchase orders, judicial reviews, planning appeals and general planning advice.

 She is familiar with the difficulties in finding experienced lawyers at rates local authorities can afford and her aim is to provide a support service to meet your needs at realistic rates which local authorities can afford.
-Nikki already provides support to two local authority in-house legal services providing planning advice and facilitating access to property advice and assistance.
+We already provide support to four local authority in-house legal services providing planning advice and facilitating access to other areas of law such as property advice and assistance.